Chart Color Schemes

 Vermont South is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Vermont South's dwelling structure, as per the latest Census, consisted of 88.3% houses and 11.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Melbourne metro's figures of 73.0% houses and 26.9% other dwellings.
-Home ownership in Vermont South stood at 50.7%, with mortgaged dwellings at 34.7% and rented ones at 14.6%.
-The median monthly mortgage repayment was $2,383, higher than Melbourne metro's average of $2,200.
-The median weekly rent in Vermont South was $496, compared to Melbourne metro's $410.
-Nationally, Vermont South's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Vermont South's dwelling structures, as per the latest Census, consisted of 88.3% houses and 11.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 73.0% houses and 26.9% other dwellings.
+Home ownership in Vermont South was at 50.7%, with mortgaged dwellings at 34.7% and rented dwellings at 14.6%.
+The median monthly mortgage repayment in the area was $2,383, higher than Melbourne metro's average of $2,200.
+The median weekly rent figure was $496, compared to Melbourne metro's $410.
+Nationally, Vermont South's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing